 - Buy an instant read meat thermometer and keep a meat temperature chart handy in your kitchen.
 Not only does cooking by temperature yield better results, it’s imperative for people with compromised immune systems to ensure that they’re cooking meat to safe temperatures, particularly when it comes to pork and poultry, but you also don’t want to overcook it and dry it out.

-Have a low FODMAP recipe you love?
+Have a low FODMAP or low histamine recipe you love?
 Send it to me and I’ll share it!